Explore the links between public health, gender, and community action in India and Thailand.

 Spend extensive time in the field.

-This program examines the relationship between public health and community in a field-study context.
+This program examines the relationship between public health, gender, and community in a field-study context.
 You will analyze specific case studies that illuminate the problems, prospects, and potential methods of promoting health.
 You’ll also examine policy advocacy efforts for realizing the right to health on the national and international levels and relevant public health schemes and programs in India.

 Choose an Independent Study Project or internship to enhance your intercultural and professional skills.